REGINALDY/crushornotautocomplete/README.md

-Upload an Excel spreadsheet with binary entries, i.e, drug name and crush or do not crush advice.
+Upload an Excel or CSV spreadsheet with binary entries, i.e, drug name and crush or do not crush advice.